 The movement in question is, of course, the self-winding Panerai caliber P.9000.
 Composed of 197 parts, this movement features a double-barrel design and, thus, an increased power reserve of whole 72 hours (when fully wound, it will tick for no less than three days, even if left carelessly inside your desk drawer for a whole weekend.)

 Many military-styled watches are sold with their movement decorated with Geneva Stripes, circular-graining and this sort of “fine” decorating techniques.

 Panerai, on the other hand, uses a completely different approach.
-As you can see on the picture below, the visible parts of the movement are deliberately rough, but still leave an impression of being executed with an extreme care.
+As you can see in the picture below, the visible parts of the movement are deliberately rough, but still, leave an impression of being executed with extreme care.
 Like, say, a barrel of a handgun.

 As usual, the dial of the Radiomir Composite Black Seal offers the signature “layer-cake” design with a dark chocolate brown upper layer staying atop of a bottom layer, which is treated with brownish Superluminova that matches in color the same luminous substance that covers all three hands.

 The Arabic numerals on the rotating calendar wheel, which is partly visible through a small aperture at 3 hours, are, too, color-keyed to the luminous substance: another classy touch that gives you an idea about the pedigree of this watch.

 At 45 millimeters in width, the case doesn’t look terribly large and, thanks to the flowing, elegantly curved surfaces with smoothed edges, the case doesn’t look as brutal as one might have expected from a “tactical” watch.